 In rabbits, Ehrlein (1976) showed that the relation between gastric emptying and gastric antral and pyloric motility differed with consistency of digesta.
-Injection of saline emptying.
+Injection of saline into the stomach did not affect gastric peristalsis substantially but increased gastric emptying.
 When mashed potatoes with variable viscosity were introduced into the stomach, both gastric motility and emptying were distinctly increased.
-It was concluded that after upon contraction is lower than after introduction into the stomach of more viscous meals. is more increased upon contraction, the tension receptors of the gastric wall are more actively excitated, resulting in a more substantial relaxation of the gastric fundus.
-Whereas gastric emptying of liquid meals could be induced by the gastric fundus. of more viscous meals did not happen without peristaltic contraction activity of the andetermined predominantly by abomasal antral contractile activity, but that fundic contractile activity is involved as well, since in general viscosity of abomasal contents is low.
+It was concluded that after feeding or injecting into the stomach of meals with a low viscosity, intragastric pressure upon contraction is lower than after introduction into the stomach of more viscous meals.
+With increasing viscosity a greater resistance to flow is exerted, intragastric pressure is more increased upon contraction, the tension receptors of the gastric wall are more actively excitated, resulting in a more substantial relaxation of the gastric fundus.
+Whereas gastric emptying of liquid meals could be induced by the gastric fundus, emptying of more viscous meals did not happen without peristaltic contraction activity of the antral part.
+In this context, it was suggested that in ruminants, abomasal emptying is not determined predominantly by abomasal antral contractile activity, but that fundic contractile activity is involved as well, since in general viscosity of abomasal contents is low.